-We now provide an example to illustrate how the previously described knowledge model can be used for modelling a concept in the ontology.
-The example is taken from the medical domain and we have chosen to model the concept of blood pressure.
-Blood pressure is represented here as an ordered pair (s, d) where s is the value of the systolic pressure while d is the value of the diastolic pressure.
+We are now ready to complete the example by modelling the concept blood pressure with the enriched knowledge model presented above.
 In modelling the concept of blood pressure we take into account that both the systolic and diastolic pressure can range between a minimum and a maximum value but that some values are more likely to be registered than others.
 Within the likely values we then distinguish the prototypical values, which are those registered for a healthy individual whose age is over 18, and the exceptional ones, which are those registered for people with pathologies such as hypertension or hypotension.
 The prototypical values are those considered normal, but they can change and we describe also the permitted changes and what events can trigger such changes.
 Prototypical pressure values usually change with age, but they can be altered depending on some specific events such as shock and haemorrhage (causing hypotension) or thrombosis and embolism (causing hypertension).
 Also conditions such as pregnancy can alter the normal readings.